NathanYanJing/TransformerReplication/README.md

 training.py

 List of Functions:

 - Loss:
+-
-We have eexperimented with different loss functions, including *crossentropy*, *NNLoss* and *KLNDiv*.
+We have experimented with different loss functions, including *crossentropy*, *NNLoss*, and *KLNDiv*.
 We reported our results in our main findings

+- Dynamic_LR_Scheduler:
+-
+We will illustrate the hyperparameters that we have used in.
+This function returns step, learning rate, etc

+- LabelSmoothing:
+We take the label smoothing as an approach to penalize the model when it is ``over-confident"

 ## Training
+- build_vocab

+- data_process

+- generate_batch

+- train

+- evaluate

+- epoch_time

 ### Hyperparameters

 1. *Batch Size*

 In our experimental settings, we found the bottleneck is mainly the batch size.
-However, due to the bottleneck of our GPU resources, we cannot set the batch size as illustrated in the Goolge original paper.
+However, due to the bottleneck of our GPU resources, we cannot set the batch size as illustrated in the Google original paper.
-We experimented the batch size in (5, 10, 15)
+We experimented with the batch size in (5, 10, 15)

 2. *Learning rate*

-We followed the original setting of learning rate computing, and set the factor=1 as the same in the original paper.
+We followed the original setting of learning rate computing and set the factor=1 as the same in the original paper.

 ```
 self.factor * \